It really is as delicious as it is stunning!

 Instructions

-• Peel and cut butternut squash into 1 – 1 ½ inch chunks.
+• Peel and cut butternut squash into 1 to 1 ½-inch cubes.
 You should end up with about 5 cups.

-• Bake in a preheated oven for 25 minutes.
-Sprinkle chopped nuts evenly over the squash and continue roasting for another 5-10 minutes, or until the nuts become fragrant.
+• Bake squash in the preheated oven for 25 minutes.
+Sprinkle chopped nuts evenly over the squash and continue roasting for another 5-10 minutes, or until the nuts become fragrant and the squash is caramelized.

 • Let squash cool slightly before adding to a large serving bowl.
-Toss with chopped rosemary, crumbled goat cheese, and Pomegranate seeds.
+Sprinkle with chopped rosemary, crumbled goat cheese, and Pomegranate arils.
 Serve immediately and enjoy!

 Last step!
 If you make this, please leave a review letting us know how it was!